 About two months ago I moved to San Francisco.

 Wait, let me back up.
-Let’s get one thing straight first of all: I’m a fucking California native.
-I didn’t move here from some unknown pocket of the US looking to dip my toes in the Pacific Ocean for the first time and try my hand at growing my white person hair into dreadlocks.
+Let’s get one thing straight first of all: I’m a California native.
+I didn’t move here from some pocket of Middle America looking to dip my toes in the Pacific Ocean for the first time and try my hand at growing my white person hair into dreadlocks.
 I am FROM this bitch.
 And I have some straight-up California pride (can you tell?).
-Sure, I’ve lived my life in mostly southern California and western Washington, but over 20 years of my life have been in the Golden State (including the ever-crucial first thirteen).
+I’ve spent about two-thirds of my life in the Golden State (including those formative first thirteen years).

 Sometimes I forget that I’m from California when I tell people that I just moved here from Washington (where I lived for the past two years).
-I often like to qualify my California status by mentioning that I used to live here for a LOT longer than the two years I was recently away.
-But then I realize that when I tell Bay Area people that I grew up in Orange County and lived in LA for eight years, that doesn’t always legitimize my status as a “true” Californian.
+I often like to qualify my California status by mentioning that I used to live here for a LOT longer than the two years I was just away.
+But then I realize that when I tell Bay Area people about my previous So Cal life, that doesn’t always legitimize my status as a “true” Californian.
 I think there are plenty of people up here who would happily break the two halves of this state apart and never think about anything south of Fresno again.

-And it would be really dishonest of me to say that I moved to San Francisco and have come in contact with tons of people who hate LA at every turn, because that really hasn’t been the case.
+And it would be really dishonest of me to say that I’ve come in contact with tons of people here who hate LA, because that really hasn’t been the case.
 But I have met a few.
 This is nothing new for me—Washington State is full of LA haters (many of whom hail from California themselves).
 And some of the worst offenders of LA-related hate actually live within the limits of the very city they love to despise.

 I think if I were to make a pie-chart of all the things I’ve said over the past ten years (that would be one freaking huge pie chart), a rather large piece of that pie would be dedicated to Explaining to LA and Non-LA Residents Why LA is Actually Kind of Cool or At Least Not as Bad as You Think.
 It’s like this conversation that never dies, and frankly, I’m a little sick of it.
-I feel like I could run seminars called Learning to Love La-La Land (a nickname that frankly bothers me immensely).
+I feel like I could run seminars called Learning to Love La-La Land (a nickname that also sucks).
 I recently learned that California is the most hated US state, and Los Angeles is probably among the most hated of all the cities therein.
 But honestly, I just don’t understand why people waste their time hating a perfectly good state like California, or any state for that matter.
 Who are these people who boil with hatred for a particular state?
 Never in my life have I been like, “Oh that Arkansas….Fuck that place!”
-Who wastes their time hating an entire state?!
-Republicans, I guess.

 Now don’t get me wrong: in the immortal words of Snoop Dogg, “I won’t play, I love the Bay just like I love LA.”
 I’ll be the first to say that moving to SF and emancipating myself from my car for the first time in nearly ten years feels amazing.
 Walking through the streets of a city that bustles with diverse, interesting people at every turn is exciting and fun.
 On the other hand, this place is windy as fuck about 80% of the time and you often have to leave the house with seventeen clothing options stuffed in your messenger bag to prepare for the multitude of micro-climates you’ll encounter in one 12-hour period.
 But that’s because different cities have different things that make them cool.
 There are pros and cons to living everywhere.
 My advice to anyone who wants to love LA (or any city for that matter): If you stop comparing it to other cities, you’ll enable yourself to just take in what you like about it, do those things, and avoid whatever that you think sucks about it.